ATHER-101/earth.web/README.md

 # earth.web
-This is a website developed for awareness against environmental issues.
+This is a website developed for awareness towards environmental issues.